 An Administrative Office was created in 1995 for the purposes of coordinating Network activities, providing communication among members and making contact with UUMN officers and liaison personnel.
 UUMN Services contains databases and published materials of the Network and processes membership mailings and is staffed by the Executive Administrator.

 In 2000 the UUMN organized the first UU Children’s Choir in conjunction with the UUA General Assembly.
 UU children from the US and Canada come together for five days where they prepare and present music for GA attendees.
-In 2013 the fifth UU Children's Choir was held in conjunction with the UUMN summer conference in Dallas.
+In 2016, the sixth UU Children's Choir was held in conjunction with the UUMN summer conference in Madison.

 A Music Leaders Certification (MLC) program for UU musicians was established in 2006 with 10 candidates.
 The MLC is administered by the Music Leadership Certification Committee of the Unitarian Universalist Association (UUA) in collaboration with the Unitarian Universalist Musicians Network (UUMN).